Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Feature Selection

-with all the $a_i$'s having a common distribution.
-Then the posterior estimates of these shape parameters should be used to determine which are the best discriminative features by noting that features with a "small" shape parameter should be preferred since they yield more distinguishable groups which is particularly useful for supervised classification.
+with all the $a_i$'s having a common prior distribution.
+Then the posterior estimates of these score parameters can be used to determine which are the best discriminative features (such as $n$-grams) by noting that features with a ``small'' score parameter should be preferred since they yield more distinguishable groups which is particularly useful for supervised classification.
 As we shall see in Section 6, this adjustment can lead to better classification performance.